gmc-code/PC-app-development/docs/tk_basics/tk_window.rst

     | Default: Both width and height are resizable (True, True).
     | Example: ``window.resizable(width=False, height=True)``

+.. py:attribute:: screen

+    | Syntax: ``window.configure(screen="screen_name")``
+    | Description: Specifies the screen on which the window should be displayed.
+This is useful in multi-monitor setups where you want to control which screen the window appears on.
+    | Default: The default screen of the display.
+    | Example: ``window.configure(screen=":0.1")``

 .. py:attribute:: state

     | Syntax: ``window.state("state")``